timhagn/100-days-of-code/r1-log.md

 * completed React lesson of @freeCodeCamp Front End Libraries Certification
 * cloned and began to write in this log
 * prepared and played around with a #Python script to automate writing in this log(s) ^^

+### R1D9
+* completed Redux & Redux and React lessons of @freeCodeCamp Front End Libraries Certification.
+* initialized local razzle + Redux playground for the Projects to follow
+* played a little more with the #Python script to automate writing in the logs

+### R1D10
+* tried doing first Project of @freeCodeCamp Front End Libraries Certification, Random Quotes, with React + Redux, but SSR in local Playground needed some tinkering.
+* much reading on SSR, Python, Twitter API, etc.

+### R1D11
+* after wrecking my head I got the Project running in #CodePen, but #Redux still makes Problems
+* read more about #Python and a little bout Natural Distributions

+### R1D12
+* didn't get to do much today, as I had to save a client's hacked Website
+* read again about #Python and more bout Natural Distributions and did some Challenges on @KhanAcademy